runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 # The Code in Detail (JS):
 We've commented the javascript code for your reference, but there are a few important parts to pay attention to.

-The most important step for this sketch is ensuring that the sketch is connecting to RunwayML and able to communicate with it.
-We'll define the url we'd like to post to.
+First, we'll define the url we'd like to post to.
 RunwayML expects post request to `/query` on port 8000.

 ```js
 let url = 'http://localhost:8000/query';